jubakong/ReactorKitTemplate/README.md

 - Generate Reactorkit file template faster and easier wtih this

-- All you need to do is add this file template with path of:
+- All you need to do is
+1. Download `ReactorKit.xctemplate`
+2. add the downloaded template file with path of:
    `~/Library/Developer/Xcode/Templates/File Templates/ReactorKit`